-Annually, there are an average of 138,000 openings across all occupational groups.
-The top 5 posted occupational groups are transportation and material moving (53-000), sales and related (41-000) healthcare practitioner (29-000), management (11-000), and office and administrative support (43-000)1.
-Occupational groups with the greatest number of openings and an expected growth are food preparation (35-000), transportation and material Moving (53-000), healthcare support (31-000), business and financial (13-000) and educational instruction (25-000)1.
-The greatest need for workers tends to be in occupations with lower hourly rate (median rate \$15.76) and less educational attainment required (Table 3).
-Out of the 40 occupations anticipated to have a growth rate and greater than 500 annual openings, 63% require some college credits or less.
+Annually, there are an average of 125,065 openings across all occupational groups5.
+The top 5 posted occupational groups are Installation, Maintenance, and Repair Occupations (49-000), Office and Administrative Support Occupations (43-000), Healthcare Support Occupations (31-000), Production Occupations (51-000), and Transportation and Material Moving Occupations (53-000)6.
+Occupational groups with the greatest number of openings and an expected growth are food preparation (35-000), transportation and material Moving (53-000), Healthcare Support Occupations (31-000), Material Moving Occupations (53-000), Food Preparation (35-000), Sales and Related Occupations (41-000), and Installation, Maintenance, and Repair Occupations (49-000).
+The greatest need for workers tends to be in occupations with mid-level hourly rate (\$23.78) and less educational attainment required (Table 3).
+Out of the 27 occupations anticipated to have a growth rate and greater than 500 annual openings, 70% require some college credits or less.
+Of the occupations with an average annual job opening count of 2,000 opening or more, the median hourly earnings are \$15.61.